Gebrehiwot-Tesfaye/openai-integration-django/README.md

 # Integrating OpenAI's GPT API with Django
-clone this repository
+1. clone this repository
-create your vertual evironment activate your vertual enveironment create your superuser python manage.py runserver
+2.create your vertual evironment
+3.activate your vertual enveironment
+4.create your superuser
+5.python manage.py runserver